urbansetunoreply-byte/UrbanSetuCloneBackend/README.md

 ## Contributing

-1. Eperience tge reality of realestate and encouage us
+1. Experience the reality of realestate and encouage us

 ## License

 Copyright © 2025 UrbanSetu.
 All rights reserved.
-No part of this software may be copied, modified, or distributed without express permission.
+No part of this software may be modified, or distributed without express permission.